 As you probably know, the scammers never take a break from Facebook.

-In the latest scam to rear its ugly head the scammers are posing as the McDonald’s fast food chain.
+One frequently recurring scam that rears its ugly head from time to time has scammers posing as the McDonald’s fast food chain.

-In a nutshell, the scammers are claiming that every person who shares and comments on their post within the next 24 hours will receive not just one, but THREE large Big Mac meals for free.
+As usual, the scammers are once again claiming that every person who shares and comments on their post within the next 24 hours will receive not just one, but THREE large Big Mac meals for free.

 This is the actual photo that’s currently making the rounds:

 Sounds like a pretty tasty deal, right?
 Well, it isn’t.

 This is simply a variation of this scam in which the scammer uses posts that are designed to go viral to amass a ton of likes, shares and comments on a new Facebook page they’ve created.

 After the page has gained enough “popularity” to successfully exploit, the scammer either uses the page for malicious or dishonest purposes himself or sells it for big bucks to another scammer.